aidenybai/million-site/pages/functions/m.md

 **Syntax:** `m(tag, props?, children?, flag?, delta?)`\
 **Example:** `m('div', { id: 'app' }, ['Hello World'])`

-It is recommended that you use `m` to create vnodes.
+It is recommended that you use `m` to create a VNode.
 It accepts a tag as a string, an optional props object, an optional array of children, and an optional flag.

 ```js
 import { m, VFlags } from 'million';